List of metro systems: Under construction

 The following is a list of new worldwide metro systems that are currently actively under construction.
 In some cases it is not clear if the system will be considered a full metro system once it begins operational service.
 Only metro systems under construction are listed where there are no metro systems currently in operation in the same city.

-The countries of Ivory Coast and Serbia are currently constructing their first ever metro systems.
+The countries of Ivory Coast, Israel, and Serbia are currently constructing their first ever metro systems.